unovue/radix-vue/docs/content/components/accordion.md

       required: false,
       type: 'boolean',
       default: 'false',
-      description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.', },
+      description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', },
     {
       name: 'type',